Algebraic deformations of toric varieties I. General constructions

 \subsection{Ore localization}

-Given a commutative unital algebra over $\complex$ which is a domain, one usually localizes with respect to a subset which is closed under multiplication.
-For noncommutative algebras, the existence of the localization is guaranteed, for example, by an additional Ore condition on the subset.
+Given a commutative unital algebra $A$ over $\complex$ which is a domain, one usually localizes with respect to a subset $S\subset A$ which is closed under multiplication.
+For noncommutative algebras, the existence of the localization is guaranteed, for example, by an additional Ore condition on the subset $S$. {Full details on the construction may be found in standard textbooks (see e.g. \cite[\S 10]{lam99}).
+We just recall that one defines the localization algebra $A{[S^{-1}]}=S^{-1}\cdot A$ as a set of equivalence classes in $S\times A$, regarded as ``fractions'' $(s,a)= s^{-1}\,a$, endowed with a suitable algebra structure.} Geometrically, the localization $A\hookrightarrow A[S^{-1}]$ corresponds to deleting the locus specified by the vanishing of elements of $S$ in the variety dual to $A$.